ello/ello-click/README.md

 This is a vanilla Elixir Plug application, getting started is pretty easy:

-* Install exenv/Elixir 1.3
+- Install exenv/Elixir 1.6
-* Clone this repo
+- Clone this repo
-* Run `mix deps.get`
+- Run `mix deps.get`
-* Run the test suite with `mix test`
+- Run the test suite with `mix test`

-##### Deployment, Operations, and Gotchas
-To be written

 ## License

-ElloClick is released under the [MIT License](blob/master/LICENSE.txt)
+ElloClick is released under the [MIT License](blob/main/LICENSE.txt)

 ## Code of Conduct

 Ello was created by idealists who believe that the essential nature of all human beings is to be kind, considerate, helpful, intelligent, responsible, and respectful of others.
-To that end, we will be enforcing [the Ello rules](https://ello.co/wtf/policies/rules/) within all of our open source projects.
+To that end, we will be enforcing [the Ello rules](https://ello.co/wtf/policies/) within all of our open source projects.
 If you don’t follow the rules, you risk being ignored, banned, or reported for abuse.